Team Jelt's Favorite Bozeman Hikes

 Just down Highway 191 from Big Sky Resort is a 4.4 mile (one way for a total of 9 miles to the lookout and back) forested trail to a beautiful lookout in 360 degrees of the Gallatin Canyon and Taylor-Hilgard Basin.
 From the aged fire lookout at the summit you have impressive views of the Taylor Hilgard Unit of the Lee Metcalf Wilderness, Lone Mountain and Big Sky Resort, and the Gallatin Canyon far below.
 Our Executive Assistant, Siri enjoys this trail during the Fall and the Summer!

-Bozeman is recreational Mecca.
+Bozeman is a recreational Mecca.
 From mountain trails and in-town paths, to riverside strolls and forested jaunts, to wilderness hikes and wildflower walks, there is something for everyone.
 Visitors are stunned by the mountainous beauty surrounding the Gallatin Valley.
 These mountains are a part of our identity and we can't wait to explore them in our Jelts!
 We hope you get out there too!
 Don't forget your Jelt!